yash0212/htmlcss-to-image/README.md

 - Do not provide any link to stylesheet or other scripts relative to your filesystem because that will not work on our servers alternatively you can upload those files to a CDN and then include then in your HTML code.

-- If you use any custom fonts in css, then please include then in your csss file using links like for Roboto google font use in the css parameter
+- If you use any custom fonts in css, then please include then in your css file using links like for Roboto google font

 ```
 @import url('https://fonts.googleapis.com/css?family=Roboto');